SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ## Adding a tool

 A tool is created by [dragging](https://en.wikipedia.org/wiki/Drag_and_drop) the icon onto the canvas.

+If you click a tool once, it will open the default setting dialog.

 ![](images/toolbar-demo-2.png "image showing drag a tool to the canvas")